 As soon as possible after the competition (within a maximum of 24 hours, or at the latest 1 hour before the next competition of the category) a panel will review the sanctions imposed.
 The panel will be the Jury for all competitions except the World Cup where the Jury will appoint the panel consisting of 5 members: TD, RD and 3 members of the Advisory Group not involved in the case (the Connection Coach can be a substitute for one of the AG members if required).

-As a result of this review the Jury may mitigate the sanction imposed, but the re-
+As a result of this review the Jury may mitigate the sanction imposed, but the result of the competition/ranking remains unchanged

 5405 Immediate Announcement of Sanctions / Disqualifying Faults